Steve Goodman: Facing the Music

 Through this coverage and the Wrigley experience, fans have developed new heartstrings for Goodman beyond his status as a peerless musician of his era.
 Goodman died at the young age of 36 of leukemia nearly 16 years after his first diagnosis, lending poignancy to hearing a ballpark full of fans singing "Go, Cubs, Go."

-The years have rolled on, and playoff status has eluded the Cubs until this month, when the Cubs won the National League Championship Series to advance to the 2016 World Series, and then won the ultimate prize, the World Series itself.
+The years have rolled on, and playoff status has eluded the Cubs until the Fall of 2016, when the Cubs won the National League Championship Series to advance to the 2016 World Series, and then won the ultimate prize, the World Series itself.
 Happily, many who are getting to know Goodman for the first time via his visceral love for baseball are discovering that he is the same guy who wrote the nearly mythical "City of New Orleans" and many other affecting romantic, hilarious and socially acerbic tunes.

-The prospect of eventual Cub success in the World Series begs some serious questions.
-Would the team shed its "loveable loser" mystique and become just like every other team that seems to win it all every once in awhile?
-More pertinent to Steve Goodman, it is a milestone that the Cubs have reached the World Series, which "Dying Cub Fan" pointed out sardonically hadn't happened since 1945.
+The Cub success in the World Series begs some serious questions.
+Will the team shed its "loveable loser" mystique and become just like every other team that seems to win it all every once in awhile?
+More pertinent to Steve Goodman, it is a milestone that the Cubs reached the World Series, which "Dying Cub Fan" pointed out sardonically hadn't happened since 1945.
 In a sense, "Go, Cubs, Go" has fulfilled its destiny, but some rewriting of "Dying Cub Fan" is in order.
 Or would anyone dare to rewrite what many consider the best baseball song ever?

-Through it all we can be sure that - from some unknown position Steve Goodman is enjoying two bags of peanuts and a frosty malt, relishing a front-row seat to it all.
+Through it all we can be sure that - from some unknown position - Steve Goodman was enjoying two bags of peanuts and a frosty malt, relishing a front-row seat to it all.
 Go, Steve, Go.

 The symbiotic origin and impact of "Dying Cub Fan" and "Go, Cubs, Go" is a topic that is covered in great detail in "Steve Goodman: Facing the Music."